UPDATE: This post was updated on March 25, 2025 to include conversions for metric measurements and nutrition information.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Garlic Rosemary Fries
+How to make Garlic and Rosemary French Fries

 The hardest part (and I say that lightly!) of this recipe is cutting the potatoes.
 Once the potatoes are cut, you'll toss with the herbs and spices and bake.
 That's it!